numpy/numpy/doc/neps/c-masked-array.rst

 It can be useful to temporarily treat some array elements as if they were NA, possibly in many different configurations.
-This is a common use case for masks, and the mask-based implementation of missing values supports this usage by having the strict requirement that masked array elements never be touched.
+This is a common use case for masks, and the mask-based implementation of missing values supports this usage by having the strict requirement that the data storage backing any missing array elements never be touched.

 In general, this can be done by first creating a view, then either adding a mask if there isn't one yet, or having the view create its own copy of